 I believe that a clinical science approach of the experience and physiology of grief can improve psychological treatment.
 This is most relevant to Complicated Grief, a disorder following bereavement that is marked by intense, persistent and prolonged symptoms.
 Yearning is the hallmark symptom of this disorder, and my work focuses on a deeper understanding of the causes and effects of this emotion at the psychological and physiological levels of analysis.

-I will not be taking a graduate student in the Fall of 2019.
+I will most likely be taking a graduate student that would start in Fall of 2020.